An exploration of the best process for keeping Non-Domestic Rates data up to date and the potential benefits

 The use of ‘unofficial’ addresses by the council’s Revenue Team had historically caused confusion for customers and duplication of effort for council staff resulting in unnecessary communications and even site visits.

-Having identified a possible source of unofficial records as the ‘temporary’ addresses allocated by the Valuation Office when undertaking site visits to rate commercial properties the LLPG Team devised a new working process to prevent this happening.
+Having identified a possible source of unofficial records as the ‘temporary’ addresses allocated by the Valuation Office when undertaking site visits to rate commercial properties the LLPG Team devised a new working process to prevent this from happening.

 On occasion, due to the ambiguity of the ‘address’ used by the VO, additional site visits to the property may have been required to clarify the location, or a VO allocated address may have found its way into Fenland’s NDR system.

 A new set of working practices was devised and introduced at Fenland District Council.
 When notifying the VO of a property requiring valuation, the NDR Team provided the official address and UPRN.
-If the VO had knowledge of a property merge or split, they requested this candidate information from the council before scheduling a site visit or, if already on site, they contacted the council to obtain the information prior to completing and submitting their report.
+If the VO had knowledge of a property merge or split, they requested this candidate information from the council before scheduling a site visit or if already on site, they contacted the council to obtain the information prior to completing and submitting their report.

 This simple yet effective process based on open communication has led to several key benefits for all parties involved, including the property owner or occupier.
 By using official council compliant addresses, together with UPRN from the outset, staff at both the council and the VO are experiencing reduced workloads as a result of getting it right first time; the council is generating less correspondence in order to clarify addresses and the customer receives the correct bill at the correct address.